 The distance between two measurement gap occasions is defined as the time difference between the ending point of the first occasion and the starting point of the second occasion, where the first measurement gap occasion occurs earlier in time than the second measurement gap occasion.

-If two colliding measurement gaps are not fully overlapping, in case of collision between two measurement gap occasions, the UE shall perform measurements in the occasion of the measurement gap with higher priority, and the occasion of the measurement gap with lower priority is considered to be dropped.
+If two colliding measurement gaps are not fully overlapping, in case of collision between two measurement gap occasions, the UE shall perform measurements in the occasion of the measurement gap with higher priority, and the occasion of the measurement gap with lower priority shall be dropped.
 The UE shall be able to transmit PUCCH/PUSCH/SRS or receive PDCCH/PDSCH/TRS/CSI-RS for CQI in the corresponding NR serving cells in the slots that are not interrupted according to requirements in clause 9.1C.8.4.

 If two colliding measurement gaps are fully overlapping with MGRP=160ms, in case of collision between two measurement gap occasions, the UE shall perform measurements in the occasion of one of the measurement gaps, and it is up to UE implementation which occasion is used for measurement, provided that UE can meet the requirements in clause 9.2C and 9.3C.